aswinikalyan30/FraudLens/README.md

 - Sourcemap generation for better debugging
 - Path aliasing for cleaner imports

+## Custom Build Plugin

+This project uses a custom Netlify build plugin located in the `netlify/plugins` directory.
+The plugin:

+- Runs pre-build and post-build optimizations
+- Provides build summaries in the Netlify deploy logs
+- Ensures redirects are properly copied to the build directory
+- Can be extended with custom functionality like asset optimization

 ## Troubleshooting

 If you encounter any deployment issues:

 1. Check the Netlify deploy logs
-2. Verify your node/npm versions in netlify.context.toml match your local environment
+2. Verify your node/npm versions in netlify.toml match your local environment
 3. Ensure all environment variables are set correctly
 4. Try running a local build with `npm run build` to identify any issues
+5. For plugin-related issues, check that the plugin directory structure follows Netlify conventions:
+   - `netlify/plugins/index.js`: Main plugin code
+   - `netlify/plugins/manifest.yml`: Plugin manifest file with only the supported fields (name, inputs)
+   - `netlify/plugins/package.json`: Plugin package definition